18020132/dao-duc-tung.github.io/src/pages/thoughts-on/the-place/index.md

 There are things that we have to let go before we know if they are really important.
 Giving up something gives us a chance to reevaluate if it's really necessary for our life.
 The house, the wardrobe, or the bed, are things that I realize are not as important as I thought.
 But there are some books, a pen, and a working desk which are more important than those things.

-After a few years of leaving Hanoi, I still choose to go back.
+After a few years of leaving Hanoi, I choose to go back.

 <!-- MARKDOWN LINKS & IMAGES -->